FTC 2021-2022 Qualifying Tournaments Information

 Even though teams are not required to pay event registration fees to pre-register, teams must pay their $275 national registration fee with FIRST (via the firstinspires.org Dashboard) before they will be assigned an event.
 (Teams that have received a Texas Workforce Commission grant from FIRST in Texas will be assumed to have paid their national fees, even if the funding hasn’t officially been sent yet.)

 The national registration cost is separate from tournament entry fees.
-For 2020-2021, remote qualifiers will be $100 per team and in-person qualifiers will be $175 per team.
+For 2021-2022, hybrid qualifiers will be $175 per team.

 As event assignments are made the team contacts will receive “reservation tickets” for their assigned events; the reservation tickets will contain instructions about completing registration and payment options for the events.
 Unclaimed reservations will expire sometime prior to the event date and the spots released to other teams on waitlists or that request additional events.

 For more information about qualifier registration, contact firstname.lastname@example.org .

 Q: How many events can a team compete at?

 A; FIRST places no hard limit on the number of qualifiers a team can attend, but a team can only advance from the first three they compete at.
 So there’s a practical upper limit.

 In North Texas, we can only guarantee each team one event, and we try to make sure that each team has an opportunity for it to be later in the season if they desire that.
 Any additional events beyond one, either early or late-season, are made on a “space available” basis.
 We try to give as many teams a two-event season as we can, but the size of our region (plus other considerations) means we can’t guarantee that every team will get two events in a season.